Rupert Kinnard

 Rupert Kinnard (born 1954) also credited as Prof. I.B.
 Gittendowne, is an American cartoonist who created the first ongoing gay/lesbian-identified African-American comic-strip characters: the Brown Bomber (a teenage superhero) and Diva Touché Flambé (his ageless lesbian partner).
 Kinnard is gay and African American.
+His book, Ooops...I Just Catharted!
+Fifty Years of Cathartic Comics, which was published in 2025, was nominated for an Eisner Award in 2026.

 Biography

 Rupert Kinnard was born in Chicago in 1954, and spent his early years living on the West Side.
 He moved with his parents and four sisters to a 16th-floor apartment in then-new housing projects, then to the South Side, where he attended Morgan Park High and later the Chicago Public Schools' High School for Metropolitan Studies.
 After graduating, he attended American Academy of Art.

-In 1972, teenage Kinnard noticed that not only were all of his favorite superheroes white, but even the comics characters he'd created himself didn't reflect his racial identity, and responded by creating Superbad, a Black-militant figure inspired by boxer/activist Muhammad Ali.
+In 1972, teenage Kinnard noticed that not only were all of his favorite superheroes white, but even the comics characters he'd created himself didn't reflect his racial identity.
+He responded by creating Superbad, a Black-militant figure inspired by boxer/activist Muhammad Ali.

 In 1976, he enrolled at Cornell College in Iowa.
 In 1977, he created Brown Bomber, a less aggressive African-American character, modeled after boxer Joe Louis (who was also known by that nickname).
 The character was featured in a comic strip published weekly in the Cornellian, the college newspaper.
 After the character became popular on campus, Kinnard wrote a strip which identified the character as gay.

 He graduated from college in 1979, and moved to Portland, Oregon, where he began working for alternative newspaper Willamette Week, eventually as associate art director.
-In 1983 he co-founded Just Out, Oregon's first LGBT publication.
+In 1983 he co-founded Just Out, Oregon's first LGBTQ publication.
 In 1984, he created the lesbian African-American character Diva Touché Flambé and featured her with Brown Bomber in the strip "Cathartic Comics".
-He then became the first African American to serve on the board of the Portland Town Council, the state's first LGBT organization, and helped to establish The Diversity Alliance, a multicultural LGBT group.
+He then became the first African American to serve on the board of the Portland Town Council, the state's first LGBTQ organization, and helped to establish The Diversity Alliance, a multicultural LGBTQ group.